 Of course the chances of me growing a “coastal tree in the myrtle family” in the dry Ponderosa Pine climate where I live might be nil.

 By the way, if you ever grew Jason’s flowers, and have photos, be sure to add them to his Sunflower Seed Sharers group in flickr (yikes, I have not done many), Maybe time to start a new round, Jason?

 Top / Featured Image: Collage of two of my own photos: the 2014 Harvest of Vancouver Sunflower Seeds– flickr photo https://flickr.com/photos/cogdog/15284008272 and the New Zealand Pohutukawa seeds that came in my mail this week flickr photo by cogdogblog https://flickr.com/photos/cogdog/31638179976 both shared under a Creative Commons (CC0) license

-The post "Sharing Seeds: Sunflowers Out / Pohutukawa In" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2016/12/sharing-seeds-sunflowers-out-pohutukawa-in/) on December 17, 2016.
+The post "Sharing Seeds: Sunflowers Out / Pohutukawa In" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2016/12/sharing-seeds-sunflowers-out-pohutukawa-in/) on December 17, 2016.